adrianhall/adrianhall.github.io/_posts/2018-09-23-auth-with-aws-amplify-2.md

 ## Conclusion

 The basic UI that the AWS Mobile SDK provides gets you started very quickly.
 However, you will want to implement your own custom UI.
 With these techniques, you can get your authentication UI working rapidly as well. the AWS Amplify CLI will get the backend set up in no time, allowing you to spend your time on the front end code.

-Check out the code for my app so far on [my GitLab repository](https://gitlab.com/adrianhall/aws-mobile-android-kotlin-photos/tree/custom-auth).

 {% include links.md %}